 Panamera Turbo, Turbo S and Turbo Executive

-As its name implies, the Turbo model is powered by a twin-turbocharged 4.8-liter V8 that generates 520 horsepower and 516 lb-ft. of torque.
+As its name implies, the Turbo model is powered by a twin-turbocharged 4.8-liter V8 that generates 520 horsepower and 516 lb-ft. of torque, though an overboost function briefly bumps torque up to 568 lb-ft.
 Linked to a seven-speed dual-clutch transmission, the eight-cylinder propels the Panamera to 60 mph from a stop in 3.9 seconds and on to a top speed of 189 mph.
 Buyers who select the optional Sport Chrono Package shave .2 seconds off of the sprint to 60 mph.

 Turbo models come standard with a sport exhaust system, a moonroof, automatic headlights, shift paddles, a SportDesign steering wheel, an Alcantara-upholstered headliner and an electronically-adjustable steering wheel.

 In addition to a longer wheelbase, the Turbo Executive model adds a remote control for the radio, eight-way power adjustable rear seats, ventilated rear seats, electric sunblinds for the rear windows and soft close doors.